-Coach” Aaron Smith is a 19 year veteran with the Detroit Pistons Organization.
-A graduate of the University of Michigan, he is currently the manager of Pistons Academy programming which includes directing the Pistons Academy’s summer basketball camps.
+“Coach” Aaron Smith is a 19 year veteran with the Detroit Pistons Organization.
+A graduate of the University of Michigan, he is currently the Director of youth engagement and development which includes directing the Pistons Academy’s summer basketball camps.
 Aaron also travels the state of Michigan as a youth motivational speaker for the Detroit Pistons school assembly program.
 His positive message and personal story have positively impacted thousands of young athletes.
 In addition, Aaron has over 15 years of high school basketball coaching experience and is currently the varsity boys coach at Royal Oak High School.

 Coordinator of Fan Development/Pistons Academy – Detroit Pistons

-    “Coach” Bryan enters his second full season with the Pistons, bringing with him an extensive amount of playing, coaching, and youth basketball programming experience.
+“Coach” Bryan enters his fourth full season with the Pistons, bringing with him an extensive amount of playing, coaching, and youth basketball programming experience.
 Bryan earned all-state honors at Brighton High School and spent his summers playing for Nike’s “The Family,” a premier youth basketball organization in Detroit, before competing on the collegiate level at Grand Valley State University.
 Following his playing career, Bryan has spent multiple years directing youth basketball camps, clinics, and leagues in the Metro Detroit area.
 He is also one of the area’s top youth basketball skills instructors.
-Coach Bryan hopes to provide youth basketball opportunities through the Pistons Academy that “Inspire and challenge the leaders of tomorrow, while helping our young athletes develop a versatile skill set that will benefit them both on and off the basketball court.
+Coach Bryan hopes to provide youth basketball opportunities through the Pistons Academy that “Inspire and challenge the leaders of tomorrow, while helping our young athletes develop a versatile skill set that will benefit them both on and off the basketball court.”